 Students who officially withdraw from courses, may be eligible for a percentage refund of tuition and certain fees.
 The following fees are non-refundable: Nursing Tuition Deposit, Certificate, or Tuition Payment Plan.

 Students can visit the Registration & Records Office to complete a withdrawal form or process the drop on-line through Ocean Connect Self Service.
+(See instructions on dropping or withdrawing from a course).
 Failing to attend class does not constitute dropping a class.
 By following the schedule below, the student may eliminate or reduce their financial obligation.